 A member of the small group I was leading left the group, telling me that she could not stay in the group because she felt my Facebook posts were “unchristian.”

 She is a Liberal Democrat and I’m a Conservative sort-of-Libertarian.
 We saw political issues and school board policies from different points of view, and arrived at different answers for fixing problems facing our country and school system.

 She said my posts were nasty and negative, and that I was “trash talking” and “name calling.”

 Which is ridiculous.
 Anyone who knows me, knows I have standards, and I never, ever name-call or deride someone.
 I constantly post scripture and inspiring quotes…and stories…and pictures of family and friends.
 (I post a lot, that’s why I’m leaving Facebook.
-I need to concentrate on other stuff.)
-While, I have opinions on the best way to resolve issues and govern, I never allow anger to seep into my stance.
+I need to concentrate on other stuff. *Update: I came back to fb, but in a calmer fashion and I don’t post nearly as much as I did.
+You can find me at Catherine Anne Lewis.*) While, I have opinions on the best way to resolve issues and govern, I never allow anger to seep into my stance.